Background pattern

 The medicine inside should be clear.
 The color may vary from clear to slightly yellow.

-• The expiry date has passed.
+• The expiration date has passed.

-• It appears damaged.
+• It appears to be damaged.

-• The medicine is cloudy, clearly brown or has small particles.
+• The medicine is cloudy, clearly brown, or has small particles.

 1d